Find joy in the past despite pain in the present by making lost loved ones a part of holiday traditions.

 4. Give gifts in their honor.

 Especially for our children.
 We can give gifts that we know our lost loved one would have given.
 We can talk about her as we present those gifts.
 “Gigi would have loved to give you this toy horse for Christmas.
 She would be so proud of how you are learning to ride.”
-Knowing the pain of losing my mom will be sharp during then holidays, we also find gifts to give my dad that will honor her and her legacy.
+Knowing the pain of losing my mom will be sharp during the holidays, we also find gifts to give my dad that will honor her and her legacy.
 We can keep our loved ones close throughout the gift-giving holidays by honoring them in our exchange.

 5. Be thankful for the memories they left behind.

 Holidays tend to open the wounds of loved ones lost.
 It can be easy to stuff wonderful memories to save ourselves the pain of directly dealing with the fact that person is not with us this year.
 But memories keep those we’ve lost alive.
 And a heart of thanks brings honor to the life they lived.
 Our children need to see us finding joy in the past despite the pain of the present.
 Our children need to hear us sharing memories with thanksgiving that our loved one graced our life as long as they did.

-This article was written by Jessica Wolstenholm, a former working mom, she is now learning to embrace the chaos of the hardest job she’s ever had.
-She lives in Nolensville, Tenn., with her husband, Dave, and two children.
+This article was written by Jessica Wolstenholm.
+She lives in Nolensville, Tennessee, with her husband, Dave, and two children.